 A typical example of this kind of situation is the loop space constructor.
-Given a 1-reduced simplicial set X with effective homology, it is possible to determine the effective homology of the loop space $\Omega(X)$, which in particular allows one to compute the homology groups $H(\Omega(X))$.
-Moreover, if X is m-reduced, this process may be iterated m times, producing an effective homology version of $\Omega^k(X)$, for $k \leq m$.
-Effective homology versions are also known for classifying spaces or total spaces of fibrations, see [RS06] for more information.
+Given a 1-reduced simplicial set X with effective homology, it is possible to determine the effective homology of the loop space $\Omega(X)$ , which in particular allows one to compute the homology groups $H(\Omega(X))$ .
+Moreover, if X is m-reduced, this process may be iterated m times, producing an effective homology version of $\Omega^k(X)$ , for $k \leq m$ .
+Effective homology versions are also known for classifying spaces or total spaces of fibrations, see [14] for more information.

-Taking into account these ideas, we are tempted to try to use the effective homology technique to compute also the homology of a group G. To this aim, we consider the Eilenberg-MacLane space K(G, 1), whose homology groups coincide with those of G. The size of this space makes it difficult to calculate the groups in a direct way, but it is possible to operate with this simplicial set making use of the effective homology technique: if we construct the effective homology of K(G, 1) then we would be able to efficiently compute the homology groups of K(G, 1), which are those of G. Furthermore, it would be possible to use the space K(G, 1) inside different constructions.
-We can introduce therefore the following definition.
+These ideas suggest that the effective homology technique should have a role in the computation of the homology of a group G. To this end, we consider the Eilenberg-MacLane space K(G,1), whose homology groups coincide with those of G. The size of this space makes it difficult to calculate the groups in a direct way, but it is possible to operate with this simplicial set making use of the effective homology technique: if we construct the effective homology of K(G,1) then we would be able to efficiently compute the homology groups of K(G,1), which are those of G. Furthermore, it should be possible to extend many group theoretic constructions to effective homology constructions of Eilenberg-MacLane spaces.
+We thus introduce the following definition.

-Definition 10.
-A group G is a group with effective homology if K(G, 1) is a simplicial set with effective homology.
+Definition 9.
+A group G is a group with effective homology if K(G,1) is a simplicial set with effective homology.

-The problem is, given a group G, how can we determine the effective homology of K(G, 1)?
-If the group G is finite, the simplicial set K(G, 1) is effective too, so that it has trivial effective homology.
-However, the enormous size of this space makes it difficult to obtain real calculations, and therefore we will try to obtain an equivalence $C(K(G, 1)) \iff E$ where E is effective and (much) smaller than the initial complex.
-The main result of this paper, presented in Section 3, is an algorithm which computes this equivalence from a resolution of G.
+The problem is, given a group G, how can we determine the effective homology of K(G,1)?
+If the group G is finite, the simplicial set K(G,1) is effective too, so that it has trivial effective homology.
+However, the enormous size of this space makes it difficult to obtain real calculations, and therefore we will try to obtain an equivalence $C(K(G,1)) \iff E$ where $E$ is effective and (much) smaller than the initial complex.
+The main result of this paper, presented in Section 3, is an algorithm that computes this equivalence from a resolution of G.